 Wall Side Plank

-Secondly, if you are watching this on YouTube, head up above, hit “Subscribe”.
-What that will do is every couple of days you will get a video like this where I talk about tips and tricks on overcoming injury and pain.
+Secondly, if you watch this on YouTube, head above and hit “Subscribe.”
+When you subscribe, you will get a video like this every couple of days where I talk about tips and tricks on overcoming injury and pain.

-Thirdly, head down below, hit “Like” and leave me a question or comment.
+Thirdly, head down below hit “Like,” and leave me a question or comment.

 Rick Kaselj, MS

 If you want to overcome and prevent back and lower body injuries, click here to check out the Best Gluteus Medius Exercises program.